Why you’ll love pressure cooking pinto beans

 Store the cooked beans in the refrigerator for up to five days.
 You can also freeze cooked pinto beans for up to 8 months!

-I like to freeze 2 cups of cooked beans per container, which is equivalent to one 15-oz can of beans.
-If using ziplock bag, fill the bag, squeeze all the air out and then flatten it.
-Place the flattened bags on a baking sheet and place in the freezer.
+I like to freeze 2 cups of cooked beans per container, which is equivalent to one 15-ounce can of beans.
+If using a Ziplock bag, fill the bag, squeeze all the air out, and flatten the beans into an even layer.
+Place the flattened bags on a baking sheet, and freeze.
 Once fully frozen you can remove the baking sheet.
-This way it’s easier to store and defrost the beans.
+This way it’s easier to store and defrost the beans!

 How to Cook Pinto Beans in Instant Pot (No Soak)